monopole/snt/startCluster/README.md

 [minikube]: https://github.com/kubernetes/minikube/releases
 [GKE]: https://cloud.google.com/container-engine

-A k8s tutorial requires a working, albeit bare, cluster.
+To _configure_ a cluster - bring up and evolve your services on a cluster, one must first _start_ a cluster.

+Starting a cluster is doing the minimal setup necessary to bring up a k8s API server and nodes on some hardware, with no actual services running save those that comprise k8s itself.

 This section has instructions for starting either

  * a locally hosted cluster on [minikube],
  * or a remote cluster hosted on [GKE].

-Here, _starting_ a cluster means doing the minimal setup necessary to bring up a k8s API server and nodes on some hardware somewhere, with no actual services running save those native to k8s.

-_Configuring_ a cluster is bringing up and evolving your own apps on that cluster.

 ### Which one?

+Short of ingress (how one makes the cluster accessible to the world), the commands that configure the cluster are the same.  k8s is a portable cloud.

-Using a local cluster (minikube) will get you through the material faster, as it avoids orthogonal detours into cloud authentication and billing issues.
+That said, using minikube will get you through the material faster, as it avoids orthogonal detours into cloud authentication and billing issues.

-Try GKE to practice ingress configuration and launch cluster-backed services accessible world-wide.
+In a second pass, one could try GKE to practice ingress configuration and launch cluster-backed services accessible world-wide, even if for only a few minutes.

-Short of ingress, the commands that configure the cluster are the same.  k8s is a portable cloud.

 ### kubectl